eigenwallet/.github/profile/README.md

 # eigenwallet
 _eigenwallet_ is an ambitious community effort to build the Monero wallet for the future.
-It was previously known as _UnstoppableSwap_.

 In this organization we host multiple repositories which contain all the open source code for our different subprojects:

- - In [`core`](https://github.com/eigenwallet/core) we maintain a monorepo which contains the rust binaries as well as our new GUI based on Tauri
+ - In [`core`](https://github.com/eigenwallet/core) we maintain a monorepo which contains the code for the wallet, peer-to-peer network and atomic swaps
+ - In [`vision`](https://github.com/eigenwallet/vision) we host the source code for our [website](https://eigenwallet.org)
  - In [`asb-docker-compose`](https://github.com/eigenwallet/asb-docker-compose) we provide accessable docker images for those interested in running a swap provider service
- - In [`unstoppableswap-site`](https://github.com/eigenwallet/unstoppableswap-site) we host the source code for our main [website](https://unstoppableswap.net/)
- - _In [`unstoppableswap-gui`](https://github.com/eigenwallet/unstoppableswap-gui) we host the archive of the source code to our old legacy graphical user interface (GUI)_

 Join our [Matrix space](https://matrix.to/#/#unstoppableswap-space:matrix.org) to follow our development more closely.

+> The project was previously known as _UnstoppableSwap_.